 Kayak or Canoe?

-When deciding whether to choose a canoe or kayak for your trip, consider the type of waters you'll be visiting, the age and ability of your child, and the goals of the trip.
-You will be balancing many variables, such as comfort levels, seat choice, paddling opportunities for the children and the need to reach a destination.
-Make sure not to sacrifice the process for the goal—try to let all ages paddle at least part of the time.
+To decide, consider where you'll be paddling, the age and ability of your child, and the trip goals.
+Other variables include comfort levels, seat choice, paddling opportunities for the kids and the need to reach a destination.
+Don't sacrifice the process for the goal—let all ages paddle at least part of the time.

-Children ages 4 to 7 (or even younger depending on their temperament) will do just fine in the bow of a kayak but will generally not provide much propulsion, so your distances are limited to their success in the bow.
-When paddling with children under 7, I highly recommend a canoe —sea canoes are best—whether you plan to be on fresh or salt water.
+Typically, children ages 4 to 7 will do fine sitting in the bow of a kayak but will not provide much propulsion, so your distances are limited.
+For children under 7, a canoe is an excellent choice.
 Canoes are stable and offer lots of gear and wiggle room for this age group.
-They also easily accommodate 2 or 3 kid riders plus adults.
+A large canoe can easily accommodate 2 or 3 kid riders plus adults.

-By the time children reach approximately 8 years of age, they are ready to paddle the bow of either a kayak or canoe and not impede your desire to get somewhere.
-By this point, they are also particularly capable of learning and executing paddling skills.
+By the time children are about 8 years of age, many are ready to paddle the bow of either a kayak or canoe.
+Most are also capable of learning and executing paddling skills.

-Make sure to practice wet-exits, high braces and other safety techniques in the boat type that you choose.
-See the Expert Advice Wet Exits and Rescues article to get started.
+Make sure to practice wet-exits, braces and other safety techniques in whatever boat type you choose.
+See How to Do a Wet Exit from a Kayak and How to Edge and Do a Brace Stroke in Your Kayak to get started.

-Colder waters: If you are on colder or bigger water, then go with a decked kayak or a canoe with a spray deck (a cover made of waterproof fabric).
-Have your child sit in the bow or in the middle (with one adult in the bow and the more experienced adult, perhaps you, in the stern or rear of the boat) until the day comes when the child is experienced enough to handle a single in colder waters.
-Because the middle compartment of most kayaks is made for gear and not children, it doesn't come with a spray skirt and tends to take on splash.
-However, on calm waters, sitting in the center of kayaks is fine.
+Colder waters: Go with a decked kayak or a canoe with a spray deck (a cover made of waterproof fabric).
+Have your child sit in the bow or in the middle (with one adult in the bow and the most experienced adult in the stern or rear of the boat) until the child is experienced enough to handle a single in colder waters.
+The middle compartment of most kayaks is made for gear and not children, so it doesn't come with a spray skirt and tends to take on splash.
+However, on calm waters, sitting in the middle is fine.

 Warmer waters: In warm-water places such as Baja, Hawaii or the Florida Keys, or on calmer inland freshwater in the summer, a sit-on-top kayak becomes an attractive option.
 With some creativity, these craft can fit up to 3 small children.
 You can even find inflatable kayaks if you don't want to invest in a carrier or have limited storage space.
-(Be aware that sit-on-tops are not appropriate for exposed crossings or great distances from shore).
+(Note: Sit-on-tops are not appropriate for exposed crossings or great distances from shore).

 Duff or Paddle?
 Single or Double?